-In line with this tendency in the ancient trade is the fingerprint method of identification, invented by E. R. Henry, of Scotland Yard, London, and lately tried in Baltimore for the first time in the United States.
+In line with this tendency in the ancient trade is the fingerprint method of identification, invented by Sir E. R. Henry, of Scotland Yard, London, and later tried in Baltimore for the first time in the United States.
 By its means, a criminal is tagged and recorded without the possibility of error.
 His identity, once his fingerprints have been taken, can never be disputed, and his life story, with a summary of his habits and personal characteristics, is always where it can be reached at a minutes notice.

 KEEPING TRACK OF CROOKS

-For the last half century, the constant effort in police circles has been to find some means by which a criminal's identity could be permanently fixed.
+For the last half-century, the constant effort in police circles has been to find some means by which a criminal's identity could be permanently fixed.
 The great utility of the rogue’s gallery and the system of keeping a record of all persons convicted in the upper courts has made this an evidently desirable one.
-But a rogue’s gallery or cabinet of biographies is of little use, it can be seen, is the identity of the law breakers is a matter of uncertainty.
+But a rogue’s gallery or cabinet of biographies is of little use, it can be seen, is the identity of the lawbreakers is a matter of uncertainty.
 An alley S or the skies are easily assumed, so if there is no other way of fixing the identity of the person them by name or photograph the rogue’s gallery and criminal record might as well go to the trash pile.

-To accomplish the desirable, and of absolute identification various schemes have been proposed and tried.
+To accomplish the desirable, and of absolute identification, various schemes have been proposed and tried.
 All have been based on the principles that there are certain parts of the human body whose form cannot be changed without detection.

 First came photography, which was thought to have marvelous value.
 At one time, for instance, it was believed that a photograph was a sure means of telling whether or not a person was going to develop an eruptive sickness, for it was said that the irruption would show on the photograph even if it had not yet made its appearance on the sitter's face.
 Despite its many real virtues, however, photography did not adequately cover the ground desired.